Last updated on January 11th, 2024 at 12:42 pm

 How to reconcile a bank statement in 5 steps

 Taking just 10 to 15 minutes each month to reconcile your bank statement can make a big difference.
 Accounting software can help, but you probably don’t need it.

 Once a month, compare your account statement with your actual transactions.
 If you save receipts, this process will be much quicker.

 1. Confirm your biggest purchases.

-If you have a lot of activity on your statement, start with your ten largest purchases to make sure there are no errors.
+If you have a lot of activity on your statement, start with your 10 largest purchases to make sure there are no errors.
 Ensure that the purchase amounts are correct on the bank records.